XiaoA/tealeaf-precourse/11_exercises/exercise11.md

 ### Look at several Rails/Ruby online API sources and say which one you like best and why.

-I'm a beginner, so I'm sure my answer will change later, but as I looked throug the Ruby APIs, with so many new and interesting tools, I smiled when I saw 'YAML.'
+I'm a beginner, so I'm sure my answer will change later, but as I looked through the Ruby APIs, with so many new and interesting tools, I smiled when I saw 'YAML.'

 I spent a lot of time this year, working with Jekyll blogging, and I build my own site with Jekyll.
 YAML allows Jekyll to configure their sites, or even individual pages; the title, permalinks, tags, categtories, and third-party account information (e.g., Google+, Flickr, Twitter, etc.).
 It's an amazingly simple and yet powerful resource for Jekyll.